 Software-defined wide area networking (SD-WAN) solves a lot of common network headaches with centralized management and better performance.
 It also, in many cases, delivers cost savings and reduces travel time for technicians to branch locations, because all troubleshooting and maintenance are done at the central hub.

 For some enterprises, SD-WAN seems a bit out of reach.
-When a hybrid wide area network (WAN) has been designed using the integration of multiple technologies, accessing various combinations of virtual private networks (VPNs), multi-protocol label switching (MPLS), point-to-point circuits and other resources, the architecture is complex.
+When a hybrid wide area network (WAN) has been designed using the integration of multiple technologies, accessing various combinations of virtual private networks (VPNs), multi-protocol label switching (MPLS), point-to-point circuits, and other resources, the architecture is complex.
 Maintenance is highly important to make sure all systems are working in their proper order.
 Load testing (click to learn more about this) may be the best way in checking to see how they are all functioning within a system.

 There are several common issues with this type of network solution: